Heroes new logo

 7) To effectively limit your child’s screen time:

-• Make a screen time schedule.
+• Create a screen time schedule.

 • Be with him to monitor his screen activities and time spent.